 These faculty will be joined by policy specialists from Washington DC arms control organizations.

 The Institute will be limited to 25 students.
 Applications are due by April 1, 2019 (deadline extended).
 Decisions will be conveyed to applicants by April 1, 2019.

 Applicants must currently be college freshman, sophomores, or juniors who commit to attend the entire institute.
 In addition, accepted applicants must:

 - Complete a pre-assessment form upon acceptance to the program

 - Participate in an online orientation conference call a month prior to the institute

 - Complete the readings provided in the resource book

 Participants would be expected to pay for their own travel expenses and lodging.
 Most meals during the institute will be provided by the hosts.

-A block of rooms is reserved for participants at the Holiday Inn Washington DC-Central/White House.
+Attendees are free to make their own lodging arrangements.
+If desired, a block of rooms is reserved for participants at the Holiday Inn Washington DC-Central/White House, and to reduce cost to participants, the Kroc Institute can pair up participants who would like to share a room.
 Participants can reserve a room at the special rate by referencing the Kroc Institute.
 The cost is $229 plus 14.95% tax per night for two queen beds.
-We will pair up participants who would like to share a room.
 Reservations must be made by April 19, 2019.
 Participants are welcome to find alternative housing.

 Limited assistance might be available for those who need help with airfare and hotel expenses.
 Students are also encouraged to seek funding from their home institution.